 As the Dean of Academics, Eric is in charge of the coordinating and overseeing academics, curriculum development, and the AUP Faculty.
 He is responsible for preparing and revising academic program plans for AUP, while and serving as a mentor for promoting excellence in teacher achievement and professional development.
 Eric completely revised the mathematics curriculum in order to produce clear tracks to success based upon each student’s mathematical ability.
 He has also introduced the strategy of stranding curriculum based upon a system where students “discover” the essential elements of each of the core content areas through guided lessons and assignments.
 He created a new school schedule in order to maximize students’ time engaged in classroom instruction and the experiential instructional time spent in Downtown Los Angeles.
 With Dr. Gary Woods, AUP’s Head of School, Eric lead the WASC accreditation process and established the Faculty Curriculum Committee to aid in the ongoing, long-term development of school-wide curriculum.

-When Eric is not engaged in teaching and the development of dynamic mathematics and engaging academic programs at AUP, he enjoys traveling through the intermountain west visiting hot springs and ghost towns with his wife Zchodae and his dog Sparky, mountain biking, and cooking.
+When Eric is not engaged in teaching and the development of dynamic mathematics and engaging academic programs at AUP, he enjoys traveling through the intermountain west, mountain biking, and cooking.